How to merge items with your catalog

 -

-Partial item updates can be used instead to perform more granular modifications, such as appending a value to an array.
+Partial item updates can be used instead to perform more granular modifications, such as appending a value to an array or a dictionary field.

 Limits